Fundraising for the 2008 United States presidential election: Democrats

 † This candidate has withdrawn their presidential bid.

 ‡ This candidate has suspended their presidential bid.

 Republicans

 † This candidate has withdrawn their presidential bid.

 ‡ This candidate has suspended their presidential bid.

 4th quarter 2007

 This is a summary of campaign finance for the fourth quarter of 2007, spanning from October 1, 2007, to December 31, 2007.
-All data has been extracted from reports provided by the Federal Elections Commission.
+All data has been extracted from reports provided by the Federal Election Commission.

 By default, the tables below sort the candidates by Receipts without loans for the 4th quarter of 2007.
 These values are largely composed of campaign contributions, but also include offsets to expenditures (refunds, rebates, etc.) and other receipts (dividents, interest, etc.).
 To sort by another value, click the column's icon.
 All values in US Dollars.

 Democrats

 † This candidate has withdrawn his presidential bid.

 ‡ This candidate has suspended his/her presidential bid.

 Republicans

 † This candidate has withdrawn his presidential bid.

 ‡ This candidate has suspended his presidential bid.